 VTM13 and VTM14 added normative changes for VVC version 2 to support high bit depth and high frame rate applications.
 VTM13 added modifications for the precision of transforms, and Golomb-Rice coding modifications for both regular residual coding (RRC) and transform skip residual coding (TSRC).
 VTM14 added a modification which allows the signalling of the last significant coefficient in a transform block to be reversed.
 VTM15 added a normative modification to regular residual coding when wavefront parallel processing is enabled.
 The normative features in VTM15 correspond to the finalized VVC version 2.

-At the 25th JVET meeting (12-21 January 2022), no normative changes were made to VTM.
+At the 25th JVET meeting (12-21 January 2022), and the 26th JVET meeting (20-29 April 2022) no normative changes were made to VTM.
 However non-normative changes were made to rate control and the temporal pre-filter and included in VTM16.
+Further changes to motion estimation in the encoder and to the configurations for picture structures, rate distortion optimization were included in VTM17.
+In addition three new SEI messages for green metadata, shutter interval information and neural network post filter information were adopted.

 Scope